evkx/evkx.github.io/content/models/hyundai/ioniq_9/ioniq_9_awd_performance/_index.md

 You can choose between two sound systems for the Hyundai Ioniq 9 AWD Performance:

-- **Standard:** Features six speakers and delivers a maximum output of  watts.
+- **Standard:** Features eight speakers and delivers a maximum output of  watts.
-- **Meridian Premium Sound System:** Features 14 speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:** Features 14 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 6 USB-C connections as standard.